 Opportunities for you in the field of nutrition have never been better or more diverse.
 With health care costs rising and the relationship between diet and health firmly established, nutrition careers in the medical field, the community, the food industry, and private practice continue to grow in numbers.

-Wherever you choose to pursue your own career, the program in nutritional science at Boston University will prepare you to succeed.
+Wherever you choose to pursue your own career, the BS in Nutritional Science program at Boston University will prepare you to succeed.
 You’ll have all the advantages of a small program within a large research university: small classes with great discussions, a close-knit student and faculty community, and lots of individual attention.

 At the same time, you can access BU’s enormous libraries and extensive career resources, take elective courses in any subjects that interest you in our ten undergraduate schools and colleges, and attend seminars and conferences in the world-famous Boston medical community.